Willi Gundlach

-Willi Gundlach (born 15 May 1929) is a German choral conductor and academic.
-He taught at the music department of the Technical University of Dortmund.
-He researched and edited works by Fanny Hensel-Mendelssohn.
-He founded and conducted a chamber choir at the university and recorded with them, including operas for the Kurt Weill Foundation.
-After his retirement from teaching, he cofounded and organised a concert series at St. Peter, Syburg, including organ concerts and vocal concerts with notable performers.
+Willi Gundlach (15 May 1929 – 6 November 2025) was a German choral conductor and musicologist.
+He taught music pedagogy at the music department of the Technical University of Dortmund.
+He researched and edited works by Fanny Hensel.
+He founded and conducted a chamber choir at the university, the Dortmund University Chamber Choir, and recorded with them, including operas for the Kurt Weill Foundation.
+After his retirement from teaching, he continued to conduct the chamber choir, and he cofounded and organised a concert series at St. Peter, Syburg, including organ concerts and vocal concerts with notable performers.

-Career
+Life and career

-Born in Oberhausen, Gundlach studied first to be an elementary teacher at the Pädagogische Hochschule (PH, School of education) in Braunschweig.
+Born in Oberhausen on 15 May 1929, Gundlach studied first to be an elementary teacher at the Pädagogische Hochschule (PH, School of education) in Braunschweig.
 He studied to be a teacher of higher education in Hanover, at both the Musikhochschule and the Technical University.
-He studied musicology in Kiel and at the Cologne University, promoted to Ph.D. in 1969.
+He studied musicology in Kiel and at University of Cologne for his doctorate.